 Why is it important to properly dispose of sanitary pads?

-If you have pets or eager children in the house, it’s especially important to discourage them from delving into the bins and taking out the pads.
-Furthermore, while a soiled sanitary pad is the result of a normal process, many individuals feel disgusted by the proximity of human fluids being discharged.
+If you have pets or curious children at home, it’s especially crucial to prevent them from accessing the bins and handling the pads.
+Additionally, while a used sanitary pad is a natural occurrence, some individuals may feel uncomfortable due to the presence of bodily fluids in close proximity.

 Medical wastes such as sanitary napkins, according to the Bio-Medical Waste (Management and Handling) Rules of 1998, should be incarcerated or exposed to extreme heat to kill pathogens, which does not happen.
 Instead, they are thrown as domestic waste and must be manually separated from other recyclables.
 Before the pads are buried in landfills outside of cities, the garbage pickers are exposed to microorganisms.